yellowmessenger/documentation/docs/platform_concepts/inbox/chats/chatscreen.md

 For step 1, the agent can quickly retrieve the order status from an internal or external system by using **Agent actions** and entering the command `/order-status 100100`, where `100100` is the order ID.

-For step 2, instead of manually gathering the required details from the customer, such as confirming the product, return address, return pickup date, etc., the agent can streamline the process using a predefined workflow created in the Automation with the help of the bot.
-By triggering this workflow with the command `@bot raise a return request`, the agent initiates a chatbot interaction where the bot collects the necessary information from the customer.
+For step 2, instead of manually gathering the required details from the customer, such as confirming the product, return address, return pickup date, etc., the agent can streamline the process using a predefined workflow created in the Automation with the help of the AI-agent.
+By triggering this workflow with the command `@bot raise a return request`, the agent initiates an AI-agent interaction where the AI-agent collects the necessary information from the customer.
 This allows the agent to focus on other priority and complex issues, saving time in handling these types of chats.
 The agent can still monitor the chat and seamlessly take over the conversation when needed.

 By leveraging agent actions and the **@bot** functionality, the agent can efficiently handle the customer's order status inquiry and facilitate the return request process, ensuring a smoother and more convenient customer support experience.